griffio/griffio.github.io/_posts/2015-07-31-VMWare-Fusion-Modern-IE-Accessing-SuperDrive.md

 "Your VM is configured to use legacy emulation but this host does not support it.
 Try configuring this virtual machine's CDROM to not use legacy emulation."

+Steps to fix.

 Ideally this should be done immediately after extracting the image from the download.

-Steps.

 To avoid a corrupted vmx file. [http://kb.vmware.com](http://kb.vmware.com/selfservice/microsites/search.do?language=en_US&cmd=displayKC&externalId=1014782).